Integrative Biology Project (IntBio)

 Undergraduate Researchers

 Undergraduate researchers are vital contributors to the IntBio project.
 They have been diligent in maintaining plants in the controlled environment facility, making crosses, helping plant on field days, collecting and analyzing data, and taking part in project discussions, particularly via the Data Analysis Workshop series led by Prof. Maloof .
-We are grateful for the participation of past IntBio research undergraduates, including: Mia Ashby, Eda Ceviker, Kate Cox, Kate Ditrani, Bryce Johnson, and Katie Michaels.
+We are grateful for the participation of past IntBio research undergraduates, including: Mia Ashby, Sophie Benefiel, Eda Ceviker, Christina Chen, Kate Cox, Kate Ditrani, Bryce Johnson, Katie Michaels, Samantha Swan, and Samantha Yee.

 Current Students: